bbraithwaite/ECMAStrict/README.md

-# JavaScript Implementation
+# ECMAScript (JavaScript) Implementation

-As a coding challenge, during evenings and weekends I've been implementing a lexer, parser, and runtime of the JavaScript language.
+As a coding challenge, during evenings and weekends I've been implementing a lexer, parser, and runtime of the ECMAScript language specification.

 I chose Python as the language so that I could make use of the excellent [PLY (Python Lex-Yacc)](http://www.dabeaz.com/ply/) implementation.